 - If you’re renting a car, look for hotels with free parking as public parking charges can soon add up.
 Many hotels and guesthouses offer complimentary parking spots.

-- Iceland has grown a reputation for being expensive for living costs but it has accommodation options to suit all budgets.
+- Iceland has gained a reputation for being expensive for living costs but it has accommodation options to suit all budgets.
 Book in advance for the best rates and choose an accommodation option to suit your total holiday budget.

 - Choosing a place to stay with a buffet breakfast can save you money on food.
 Eat lots for breakfast and stock up with sandwiches, pastries and fruit for the road.